teamian27/ESL-Project/TESTING.md

 ## **Lighthouse**

-I tested every page using the development tool lighthouse, all pages tested within the 90-100 area, which was excellent, I used incognito page to test as recommended by the lighthouse user guide.
-Below are screenshots from the result.
+I tested every page using the development tool **Lighthouse**
+ * All pages tested low originally, so I tested using **incognito** mode as recommended, and they all tested in the 90's
+ * Mobile and desktop testing were of a similar score, within the 90's.
+ * I tried testing with multiple pages open, this did lower the score to the 80's
+ * Below are screenshots of the results

 ### **Home Page**